Live in Asia

 Is Thailand a Good Place to Live?

 So Thailand being a good place to live isn't really the question.
 The real question is whether you show up with a way to make money.
 That's the whole game.
 Want the day-to-day picture?
 I broke that down in living in Thailand.
+Still weighing Thailand against other countries?
+See my ranking of the best countries for expats, or my head-to-head on China vs Thailand.

 How Much Money Do You Need to Move to Thailand?